-HEB*1010 Modern Elementary Hebrew I (4 Credits)
+HEB*1010*A Modern Elementary Hebrew I

 This course is designed for students with no prior experience in the language.
 Special emphasis is placed on active communication to develop oral and comprehension skills.
 If you have prior knowledge of Hebrew either in a traditional academic setting or a religious setting contact the instructor to determine your Hebrew level.
 A paper and pencil placement exam is available.
 Additional Information: $20 course fee

-HST*1390 Fascism and Propaganda (4 Credits)
+HST*1390*A Fascism and Propaganda

 This course focuses on the theory and practice of propaganda during the 12 years of the Third Reich.
 It combines the study of the ideological roots of National Socialism, the radical and peculiarly German form of Fascism, with a close analysis of the techniques, organization, and effectiveness of the Nazi regime’s propaganda.
 Challenging the idea of the total power of propaganda, it looks for the limits of persuasion and possible other reasons for which Germans might have decided to follow Hitler.
 The course is divided into two main parts, which address (1) the historical developments in Nazi Germany until the outbreak of the War, 1933-1939; and (2) the Second World War and the destruction of European Jewry, 1939-1945.
 Additional Information: Open only to first-year students in their first semester at Elon.

-REL*1850 Jewish Traditions (4 Credits)
+REL*1850*A Jewish Traditions

 This course traces the history of the Jewish community from its origins in ancient Israel to the present day, considering the evolution of its major ideas and practices as well as the diversity of Jewish cultures throughout the world.
 A range of classical and contemporary Jewish approaches to theology, ethics, ritual, gender, peoplehood, spirituality, authority and relations with other communities will be explored.